ZhaoKaiQiang/MdImageResolver/README.md

 # MdImageResolver
 ---
-This is a Markdown tool which can upload local image file to QiQNiu service automatic.
+This is a Markdown tool which can upload local image file to QiNiu service automatic.

 ##Feature